Posted on November 6, 2015

 Drug Paraphernalia Expungement

-If you’ve been arrested or charged with possession of drug paraphernalia under H.S. § 11364(a), then contact Los Angeles Drug Crimes Defense Lawyer John Rogers at the Law Offices of John D. Rogers.
-Call 877-888-9820 for a free confidential consultation concerning your rights and defenses.
-Mr. Rogers is available 24 hours a day, 7 days per week.
+If you’ve been arrested or charged with possession of drug paraphernalia under HS 11364(a), then contact Orange County Drug Crimes Lawyer at the Law Offices of John D. Rogers. to schedule a free confidential consultation concerning your rights and defenses.